Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Key concepts

 ### FormRecognizerClient
-A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts and recognizing content from forms.
+A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts, recognizing content from forms, and recognizing data from forms using custom trained models.
 It provides different methods based on inputs from a URL and inputs from a stream.
-You can extract receipt field values from receipts from the US, table data and geometry from a URL or stream, and use a custom trained model to recognize form data.

 ### FormTrainingClient
 A `FormTrainingClient` is the Form Recognizer interface to use for creating, using, and managing custom machine-learned models.
-It provides operations for training models on forms you provide, and recognizing field values and text placement from your custom forms.
-It also provides operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.
+It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.

 ### Long-Running Operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,